-Note that this document has been revised since the Draft EIS.
-This appendix provides additional information pertaining to the cultural context of the Jordan Cove Energy LNG Project and Pacific Connector Pipeline Project (Jordan Cove Energy Project, or Project) as well as additional details of consultations conducted thus far under Section 106 of the National Historic Preservation Act (NHPA), surveys conducted for the Project, and cultural resources identified by those surveys.
+This appendix provides additional information pertaining to the cultural context of the Jordan Cove LNG Project and Pacific Connector Pipeline Project (Jordan Cove Energy Project Project, or Project) as well as additional details of consultations conducted thus far under Section 106 of the National Historic Preservation Act (NHPA), surveys conducted for the Project, and cultural resources identified by those surveys.
 Specifically, it includes the following sections related to section 4.11 of this EIS:

-- 1. Context of Native Occupations in Southern Oregon for the Jordan Cove & Pacific Connector Projects - 2.
-Tables of Communications with SHPO - a.
-FERC Consultations - b.
+- 1. Ethnohistoric Context of Native Occupations in Southern Oregon for the Jordan Cove Energy Project - 2.
+Tables of Communications with the State Historic Preservation Office (SHPO) - a.
+Federal Energy Regulatory Commission (FERC) Consultations - b.
 Applicant Communications - 3.
 Tables of Communications with Indian Tribes - a.
 FERC Consultations - b.
 Applicant Communications - i.
-Jordan Cove Energy Project - ii.
-Pacific Connector Gas Pipeline - 4.
+Jordan Cove Energy Project, L.P. - ii.
+Pacific Connector Gas Pipeline, L.P. - 4.
 Brief History of Archaeological Studies in the Project Region - 5.
-Narrative of Previous Overviews, Surveys, and Testing Completed for the Jordan Cove LNG Terminal Project - 6.
-Table of Comments from Native Americans - 7.
-Table of Previously Recorded Sites Within the Area of Potential Effect for the Proposed Pacific Connector Project - 8.
-Table of Sites on Federal Lands That Would be Avoided Along the Pacific Connector Pipeline Route - 9.
-Table of Sites That Would Be Avoided Along the Proposed Pacific Connector Pipeline Route - 10.
-Table of Sites That Require Additional Investigations Along the Proposed Pacific Connector Pipeline Route - 11.
-Table of Historic Properties That May Be Affected by the Pacific Connector Pipeline Project And Require Treatment - 12.
-Table of Cultural Resources Identified Within or Adjacent to the Proposed Jordan Cove LNG Terminal APE

-- 13. Table of Cultural Resources Identified Along the Proposed Pacific Connector Pipeline Route APE - 14.
+Narrative of Previous Overviews, Surveys, and Testing Completed for the Jordan Cove LNG Project - 6.
+Table of Previously Recorded Sites Along the Proposed Pacific Connector Pipeline Route - 7.
+Table of Sites Identified on Federal Lands Along the Proposed Pacific Connector Pipeline Route - 8.
+Table of Sites Where Additional Investigations Recommended Along the Proposed Pacific Connector Pipeline Route - 9.
+Table of Sites and Site Leads Identified Within the Proposed Jordan Cove LNG Project Area of Potential Effects (APE) - 10.
+Table of Sites Identified Along the Proposed Pacific Connector Pipeline Route APE - 11.
 References

-Context of Native Occupations in Southern Oregon for the Jordan Cove and Pacific Connector Projects
+Ethnohistoric Context of Native Occupations in Southern Oregon for the Jordan Cove Energy Project

 Below, we discuss the Indian tribes that historically occupied or used the Project area.
 The discussion begins with coastal tribes, and then moves inland to the Klamath Basin and beyond.
-Native Americans occupied the Project area for many thousands of years prior to contact with Euro-Americans.
-However, the written record began with Euro-American exploration.